Staying a Weekend at the Sweetgrass Inn

-After downing a cup of coffee, we walked over to the Wild Dunes Bike Rental Shop.
+After downing a cup of coffee, we walked to the Wild Dunes Bike Rental Shop.
 It’s about a two-minute walk from the resort and right next to the tennis courts.

 I highly recommend renting bikes for the day or atleast for the morning.
 No matter where we go, biking is one of our favorite things!
 It’s a great way to explore areas without getting overly exhausted from walking.
 Plus, it’s a great workout.
 There’s something about being on a bike that makes you feel like a kid again, and coasting through the gorgeous streets is so relaxing.

 The Wild Dunes Resort has biking trails that make biking safe and easy to navigate.
 The first place we biked to was breakfast, about a mile down the road, near the Wild Dunes Harbor Golf Course.
-The breakfast spot is called Huey’s Southern Kitchen, and it’s located in the Links Clubhouse.
+The breakfast spot is called Huey’s Southern Kitchen, located in the Links Clubhouse.
 It’s the best spot to sit outside and watch the golfers while sipping coffee and throwing down some buttermilk pancakes!

 But first coffee, and that’s exactly what I started with.
 The coffee was delicious, a subtle medium roast.
-I ordered the Greek yogurt with fresh berries, granola, bacon, and a side of eggs.
+I ordered Greek yogurt with fresh berries, granola, bacon, and eggs.
 Everything was fresh and delicious!
 The perfect fuel for a morning bike ride.
 We rode our bikes for two hours before returning to the resort!
-The weather was perfect, and since the trails are lined with trees, you don’t have to worry too much about the beating sun heat.
+The weather was perfect, and since the trails are lined with trees, you don’t have to worry too much about the beating sun’s heat.
 It’s fun to go down all the little nooks and crannies.
 We liked stopping at the beach access points and gazing at the gorgeous cottages along the way.